OWASP/owasp-mastg/Document/0x03-Overview.md

 ### Key Areas in Mobile Application Security

-Many mobile app penetration testing tools have a background in network and web app penetration testing, a quality that is valuable for mobile app testing.
+Many mobile app penetration testers have a background in network and web app penetration testing, a quality that is valuable for mobile app testing.
 Almost every mobile app talks to a back-end service, and those services are prone to the same types of attacks we are familiar with in web apps on desktop machines.
 Mobile apps differ in that there is a smaller attack surface and therefore more security against injection and similar attacks.
 Instead, we must prioritize data protection on the device and the network to increase mobile security.

 Let's discuss the key areas in mobile app security.